dg1223/GangaGSOC2024/PROJECT.md

 This is a summary of what I have done to complete the challenge for GangaGSoC2024.

-All of my code and input files for this challenge is kept in the `gangagsoc` directory.
-All of the unit tests are kept in the `test` directory.
+My codes and input files for this challenge are kept in the `gangagsoc` directory.
+All unit tests are kept in the `test` directory.

 ## <ins>Preparation</ins>

-To prepare for the challenge, I contributed to the [Ganga](https://github.com/ganga-devs/ganga) project.
+To prepare for the challenge, I contributed to [Ganga](https://github.com/ganga-devs/ganga).
 While working on it, I was able to familiarize myself with ganga’s [documentation](https://ganga.readthedocs.io/en/latest/index.html) and source code.
 I was able to contribute to 2 issues, opened 3 new issues and made 4 pull requests.

 After that, I set up the GangaGSoC2024 project on my local machine.

 ## <ins>Initial Task</ins>

-There are three subtasks in the initial task: hello world, split PDF and count word frequency in PDF.
+The initial task has three subtasks: hello world, split PDF and count word frequency in PDF.
 The first one is pretty straightforward.
 The script `initial_task.py` helps execute the second and third one.

+### Hello World

+The script `hello.py` runs a default ‘Hello World’ job in Ganga on `Local` backend.

 [Note: A [visual tree of the working directories](#appendix-a-directory-trees) may help you easily follow the different code dependencies mentioned below.]

-### Hello World

-The script `hello.py` runs a default ‘Hello World’ job in Ganga on Local backend.

 ### Split PDF
 (Go back to [Testing](#testing))